 We both want to make time to talk again – but about what?!
 (Literally, this is where we’re at.)

 A list of book genres at the library helped us identify our common interests.
-He’s interested in genres like politics, religion and history, and I’m interested in social science, business, and self-help.
+He’s interested in genres like tech, politics, and history, and I’m interested in social science, business, and self-help.